sharikjavid/kotto/README.md

 export default () => new Hello()
 ```

-Because `message` now has a union type, it will be called only with one of the three stated options.
+Because `message` now has a union type, it will be called only with one of the three stated options: "happy",
+"neutral" or "sad".
 Let's run it again:

 ```bash
 $ kotto run hello.ts
 I am feeling happy today.
 ```

+With no additional context, the model has no choice but to hallucinate a feeling - which tends to be happy.
+Also note
+the `throw new Exit()` line, which terminates the agent after the first call to `hello`.

 We can also use custom/nested types to document even more context: